mid-size SUV

 How much does the Nissan Ariya cost per mile in the UK?

-At a standard home tariff of 28p/kWh, the Nissan Ariya costs approximately 8.8p per mile.
+At a standard home tariff of 26.1p/kWh (the Ofgem price cap rate for July–September 2026), the Nissan Ariya costs approximately 8.2p per mile.
 On an overnight EV tariff at 7p/kWh, this drops to 2.2p per mile.

 What is the real-world range of the Nissan Ariya?